- Charges After Award End Date

 Unallowable and unallocable costs must be removed from the sponsored project before the award ends.

 If there is a surplus after the agreement has ended, full overhead will be applied to the agreement and any remainder transferred to the Department’s discretionary account.

 Final technical reports, final reports of inventions, and the final inventory of equipment are normally due within 90 days after the project-end date.
 PI's are responsible for ensuring that all technical reports are submitted on time.
 PI's are also responsible for ensure that Sponsored Programs Administration (SPA) is provided the submission date of the final technical (or program) report.

 When a PI leaves the University, a replacement may be appropriate.
+All requests for transfer or termination must be initiated by the PI to the responsible OSP Project Officer.
 Sponsor approval (in writing) is required before a new PI can be assigned.

 Transferring an award from New York University (NYU) to another institution requires a written request by that institution to the sponsoring agency.
 Included with the request should be written authorization from NYU.

 Sponsored Programs Administration (SPA) prepares all interim and final Financial reports based on amounts recorded in the University’s general ledger, FAME.
 Interim reports are not submitted to departments for review unless requested in advance by the department.
 Any adjustments will be included at project expiration with the Final report provided appropriate justification is provided.
 SPA will submit the Final Financial report to the department for review.